SHACHAR KARIV

 parameter estimates for individual subjects exhibit considerable heterogeneity.

-of subjects.
-Most of the remaining subjects exhibit statistically significant
+majority of subjects.
+Most of the remaining subjects exhibit statistically

 -